prakashsharma19/testing/README.md

                     let nextPunctuation = text.slice(newPos).search(/[,.]/);
                     if (nextPunctuation !== -1) {
                         newPos += nextPunctuation;
+                    } else {
+                        // If no punctuation is found, select the rest of the line newPos = text.length;
                     }
                 } else {
                     let prevText = text.slice(0, newPos);
                     let prevPunctuation = prevText.lastIndexOf(',') > prevText.lastIndexOf('.') ? prevText.lastIndexOf(',') : prevText.lastIndexOf('.');
                     if (prevPunctuation !== -1) {
                         newPos = prevPunctuation;
+                    } else {
+                        // If no punctuation is found, select the entire line newPos = 0;
                     }
                 }